Coffee lovers come in all shapes and sizes – from the barista who only uses locally-roasted beans to your grandmother and her Folgers crystals.

 “The short answer to your question is that not only will it not affect the flavor of your coffee adversely, but it will likely make it taste even better.”

 Coffee manufacturers from The Roasterie in Kansas City, makers of high-quality, air-roasted coffee, agree that reverse osmosis water is a wise choice.
+They sang its praises in their article 5 Tips for Brewing the Best Cup of Coffee.

 “We recommend using filtered water because tap water will often include chlorine and other elements that will affect your coffee’s flavor.
 However, reverse-osmosis water is the best choice.”